Hiteshsaai/Corona_tracker/README.md

 # About App

-I have created a corona tracker app, using React and React Hooks.
-The data for the web application was fetched from an API for Backend data. </br>
+This is an corona tracker application, created using React and React Hooks.
+The data for the web application was fetched from an backend API. </br>
 It is a real time traker of corona details for all the countries around the world.
 You can get data about the following, </br>

 - Total cases.